git-town/git-town/README.md

 ### Aliasing

-Each command can be [aliased](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) individually to remove the `town-` prefix with:
+Each command can be [aliased](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) individually to remove the `town` prefix with:
 ```
 git config --global alias.hack town-hack
 ```